nkxxll/ANLP_CA2/README.md

 ```

 The structure of this repos is as follows. `src` holds all the code. `docs` holds any additionally
-information that is not yet ready to be written in the documentation in the [google drive](). `data`
+information that is not yet ready to be written in the documentation. `data`
 holds all the data and models that will be relevant for the project.

 ## Installation